Spade-Software/BackOps/src/content/docs/collaborators/schedule.md

 - **Month View**

 Each view is scrollable, so you can easily browse past or upcoming activity related to this collaborator.

----

-### ➕ Use Cases

-This tab is ideal for:

-- Scheduling and tracking advance calls
-- Assigning load-in/load-out times
-- Logging site arrival and departure windows
-- Adding internal meetings, rehearsals, or crew call times specific to one group